8 Reasons Why Brands Don’t Invest in CRO

 It really pains us to see this happen because the truth is, CRO can have the greatest ROI compared to many other marketing strategies you may utilize (SEO, traffic generation, social media, etc).

 Still don’t believe us?
-You should try out our in-depth ROI of Conversion Rate Optimization Calculator to help estimate the potential ROI you could be receiving from conversion optimization.
+You should try out our in-depth ROI of Conversion Rate Optimization Calculator to help estimate the potential ROI you could receive from conversion optimization.

 A common misconception for ecommerce managers is that generating more traffic will translate to immediate revenue gains and a higher conversion rate.
 While increasing traffic to your site may look good on paper, it doesn’t provide the sustainable, long-term solution that CRO offers.

-- This is the point at which brands begin to allocate more of their budget towards traffic generation.
+- This is the point at which brands begin to allocate more of their budget toward traffic generation.
 Most of this traffic naturally has to be unqualified or less qualified.

 - This is the point where brands think they can reduce their budget for CRO.
 Reducing CRO spending is typically met with a rapid decline in their conversion rate.